Getting Started with Angular Standalone Component

 Create a New Application

-After installing the latest Angular CLI, initiate a new Angular project by executing the below command:
+First, ensure you have the Angular CLI installed.
+Create a new Angular project by executing the following command:

 ng new syncfusion-angular-app